Ex-TSA agent ordered held without bail on LAX threat charges

-LOS ANGELES A former federal airport screener was ordered held without bail on Monday, pending trial on charges he made threats against Los Angeles International Airport two months after he was suspended for telling a teenage girl she was dressed inappropriately.
+LOS ANGELES, Sept 16 A former federal airport screener was ordered held without bail on Monday, pending trial on charges he made threats against Los Angeles International Airport two months after he was suspended for telling a teenage girl she was dressed inappropriately.

 A federal magistrate judge ordered 29-year-old Nna Alpha Onuoha, a Nigerian-born U.S. military veteran, detained on the grounds that he represented a flight risk if he were to be released after posting a bond.